glacials/twos.dev/src/cold/apple.md

 from Cinnamon's
 post)[https://cinnamon.agency/blog/post/apple_musics_ux_problem].

 I miss Google Play Music.
+I've softly switched to Spotify which, in a vacuum, is strictly better.

 Ecosystem effects of Apple Music include tighter Shazam integration and better Siri support for when I’m driving and want to play something.